sarias12/movies-app/README.md

 INFO:     127.0.0.1:42202 - "GET /docs HTTP/1.1" 200 OK
 INFO:     127.0.0.1:42202 - "GET /openapi.json HTTP/1.1" 200 OK
 ```
-You can go to the following url [http//localhost:8080/](http//localhost:8080/) in your browser, there you will see all the documentation and information about the use of the API
+You can go to the following url [http//localhost:8080/docs](http//localhost:8080/docs) in your browser, there you will see all the documentation and information about the use of the API

+the default login credentials are user: test password: password, from the generated token you can make use of the endpoints.

 ## Authors

 Sergio Steben Arias Quintero